CSCfi/csc-user-guide/docs/apps/gromacs.md

 ## Available

--   Puhti: 2018.6-plumed, 2018.7, 2019.5, 2019.6, 2020.1, 2020.2
+-   Puhti: 2018-2020 releases with regularly updated minor versions, several with plumed or cuda
+-   Mahti: 2019-2020 releases with regularly updated minor versions, several with plumed
--   Check recommended version(s) with `module avail gromacs`
+-   Check recommended version(s) with `module avail gromacs-env`
--   Some versions include also Plumed
+-   If you want to use commandline plumed tools, load the plumed module.

 !!! note
-    Puhti has only the parallel version installed (gmx_mpi), but it can be used for grompp, editconf etc. similarly to the serial version.
+    We only provide the parallel version `gmx_mpi`, but it can be used for grompp, editconf etc. similarly to the serial version.
-    Instead of gmx grompp ... give gmx_mpi grompp
+    Instead of `gmx grompp` ... give `gmx_mpi grompp`

 ## License
 Gromacs is free software available under LGPL, version 2.1.